Happy homecoming: Allen leads Florida over Arkansas

 FAYETTEVILLE, Ark.
-(AP) -- Florida guard KeVaughn Allen had a triumphant return to Arkansas, where he played high school ball, scoring 21 points as the No. 25 Gators beat the Razorbacks 81-72 on Thursday night in the Southeastern Conference opener for both teams.
+(AP) -- A lot of people expected Florida guard KeVaughn Allen to have a good night on his return to Arkansas.
+Even knowing that ahead of time did little to help the Razorbacks against the No. 25 Gators in the Southeastern Conference opener for both teams.

-Daryl Macon, who scored 22 points, did what he could to keep the Razorbacks close, but Allen drained a 3-pointer nearly every time Florida needed to put down a threat.
+Allen hit key baskets to end run-after-Arkansas-run Thursday as Florida took an 81-72 victory.
+Daryl Macon scored 22 while trying to keep the Razorbacks close, but conceded after the game there was little to do but watch.

+''Allen's one of those types of players, if he hits one, then here comes another one and here comes another one,'' Macon said. ''We just had to find a way to contain him.
+Tonight was just his night.
+He was just on.
+He was hitting off-balance 3s.
+The rim was big for him tonight.''

-Kevarrius Hayes' dunk and Allen's 3-pointer made it 63-52 after Arkansas had trimmed the lead to six.
+Kevarrius Hayes' dunk and Allen's 3-pointer made it 63-52 after Arkansas had trimmed the lead to six in the second half.
 After Moses Kingsley cut Florida's edge to 65-58, Allen drained another 3 with 6:35 left to kill the Razorbacks' momentum.
 Florida (10-3) led by double digits until the final 11 seconds.

+''He was excited to come back here, I'm sure, but probably to see his family more than anything else,'' Florida coach Mike White said.
+He said that while he had talked to Allen about the rough reception in store from the crowd of 20,000-plus, ''obviously it wasn't a factor.''

 Macon scored 22 points for Arkansas (11-2).
 Kingsley had 13 points and 14 rebounds, and Anton Beard scored 10 points.
 Beard and Allen each went to North Little Rock High School.